FAQs about

 Will treatment be covered by my insurance?

-Radiation is the recognised treatment for many cancers and if you have insurance, treatment should be covered.
+Radiation is a recognised treatment for many cancers and if you have insurance, treatment should be covered.
 However, we strongly recommend that you check your policy carefully before starting any therapy and if you have any doubts, you should check with your individual insurance provider.
 You are legally responsible for payment for all treatments should your insurance company fail to pay out.

 What are the side effects?

-Dogs and cats generally tolerate radiotherapy very well.
+Dogs and cats generally tolerate radiotherapy well.
 However, there is the possibility of temporary side effects because some normal tissue adjacent to the tumour is exposed to radiation.
 Acute side effects tend to occur towards the end of the treatment course, sometimes worsen for a week or two, then heal over 1-4 weeks.
 The type and severity of side effects will vary markedly, depending on the patient, location of the tumour and the intensity of the treatment protocol.
 However, they are predictable and temporary.
 The side effects of radiotherapy should be limited to the tumour area and surrounding tissues, and can include:

 Skin Side Effects